 The origin of the word empathy dates back to the 1880s, when German psychologist Theodore Lipps coined the term "einfuhlung" (literally, "in-feeling") to describe the emotional appreciation of another's feelings.
 Empathy has further been described as the process of understanding a person's subjective experience by vicariously sharing that experience while maintaining an observant stance.9 Empathy is a balanced curiosity leading to a deeper understanding of another human being; stated another way, empathy is the capacity to understand another person's experience from within that person's frame of reference.10

-Even more si2peoplemply stated, empathy is the ability to "put oneself in another's shoes."
+Even more simply stated, empathy is the ability to "put oneself in another's shoes."
 In an essay entitled "Some Thoughts on Empathy," Columbia University psychiatrist Alberta Szalita stated, "I view empathy as one of the important mechanisms through which we bridge the gap between experience and thought."
 A few sentences earlier in her essay, she had emphasized that ... "[empathy is] consideration of another person's feelings and readiness to respond to his [or her] needs ... without making his [or her] burden one's own."11:p151

 Empathy is concerned with a much higher order of human relationship and understanding: engaged detachment.
 In empathy, we "borrow" another's feelings to observe, feel, and understand them--but not to take them onto ourselves.
 By being a participant-observer, we come to understand how the other person feels.
 An empathetic observer enters into the equation and then is removed.